FCRA Compliance Guide for Data Furnishers

 - Do not sell or transfer debt known to result from identity theft

-Military Service Members:
+Military Service Members

-- Report accounts under SCRA protection appropriately
+- Report accounts under Servicemembers Civil Relief Act (SCRA) protection appropriately

-Medical Debt:
+Medical Debt

-- As of 2025, medical debts under $500 cannot be reported
+- Medical debts under $500 cannot be reported (as of 2025)

 FCRA Compliance Best Practices